On Air Now

 There’s a bit of a tradition in classical music that you only clap after a piece has finished – and never in between movements.
 But why does this ‘rule’ actually exist?

-At a modern classical concert, you can’t guarantee that this display of enthusiasm won’t earn you the *tuts* of some members of the audience.
-But contrary to popular belief, it hasn’t always been this way.
+At a classical concert, you can’t guarantee that this display of enthusiasm won’t earn you a few tuts from other audience members.

-When classical concerts became public in the 19th century, we saw the birth of claques – organised groups of professional applauders who were often paid to applaud particular performers – to which composers like Gustav Mahler strongly objected.
+When classical concerts became public in the 19th century, organised groups of professional applauders called claques were often hired to applaud particular performers.

-The motivation for waiting until the end of a work to clap came from allowing people to listen to the music totally undisturbed, without the distraction of applause in between movements.
+People first wanted to leave the clapping until the end of the work so that audience members could listen to the music totally undisturbed, without the distraction of applause in between movements.

 “Clapping does not bother me in the least,” says Marin Alsop, conductor of the Baltimore Symphony and São Paulo State Symphony.
 “When Beethoven pieces premiered, people would clap within the middle of the piece.”